 Lacertilia. - The males of some, probably of many kinds of lizards, fight together from rivalry.
 Thus the arboreal Anolis cristatellus of South America is extremely pugnacious: "During the spring and early part of the summer, two adult males rarely meet without a contest.
-On first seeing one another they nod their heads up and down three or four times, at the same time expanding the frill or pouch beneath the throat; their eyes glisten with rage, and after waving their tails from side to side for a few seconds, as if to gather energy, they dart at each other furiously, rolling over and over, and holding firmly with their teeth.
+On first seeing one another, they nod their heads up and down three or four times, at the same time expanding the frill or pouch beneath the throat; their eyes glisten with rage, and after waving their tails from side to side for a few seconds, as if to gather energy, they dart at each other furiously, rolling over and over, and holding firmly with their teeth.
 The conflict generally ends in one of the combatants losing his tail, which is often devoured by the victor."
-The male of this species is considerably larger than the female; 55 and this, as far as Dr. Günther has been able to ascertain, is the general rule with lizards of all kinds nished with a crest, which runs along the back and tail, and can be erected at pleasure; but of this crest the female does not exhibit a trace.
-In the Indian Cophotis ceulanica. the female possesses a dorsal crest, though much less developed than in the male; and so it is, as Dr. Günther informs me, with the females of many Iguanas, Chameleons, and other lizards.
+The male of this species is considerably larger than the female; 55 and this, as far as Dr. Günther has been able to ascertain, is the general rule with lizards of all kinds.

+The sexes often differ greatly in various external characters.
+The male of the above-mentioned Anolis is furnished with a crest, which runs along the back and tail, and can be erected at pleasure; but of this crest the female does not exhibit a trace.
+In the Indian Cophotis ceylanica, the female possesses a dorsal crest, though much less developed than in the male; and so it is, as Dr. Günther informs me, with the females of many Iguanas, Chameleons, and other lizards.
 In some species, however, the crest is equally developed in both sexes, as in the Iguana tuberculata.
 In the genus Sitana, the males alone are furnished with a large throat-pouch (Fig. 33), which can be folded up like a fan, and is colored blue, black, and red; but these splendid colors are exhibited only during the pairing-season.
 The female does not possess even a rudiment of this appendage.
-In the Anolis cristatellus, according to Mr. Austen, the throat-pouch, which is bright red marbled with vellow, is present, though in a rudimental condition, in the female.
+In the Anolis cristatellus, according to Mr. Austen, the throat-pouch, which is bright red marbled with yellow, is present, though in a rudimental condition, in the female.
 Again, in certain other lizards, both sexes are equally well provided with throat-pouches.
-Here, as in so many previous as in so many previous cases, we see, with species belonging to the same group, the same character confined to the males, or more largely developed in the males than in the females, or equally developed in both sexes.
-The little lizards of the genus Draco, which glide through the air on their rib-supported

-The sexes often differ greatly in various external characters.
-The male of the above-mentioned Anolis is furparachutes, and which in the beauty of their colors baffle description, are furnished with skinny appendages to the throat, "like the wattles of gallinaceous birds."
+Here, as in so many previous cases, we see, with species belonging to the same group, the same character confined to the males, or more largely developed in the males than in the females, or equally developed in both sexes.
+The little lizards of the genus Draco, which glide through the air on their rib-supported parachutes, and which in the beauty of their colors baffle description, are furnished with skinny appendages to the throat, "like the wattles of gallinaceous birds."
 These become erected when the animal is excited.
 They occur in both sexes, but are best developed in the male when arrived at maturity, at which age the middle appendage is sometimes twice as long as the head.
-Most of the species likewise have a low crest running along the neck; and this is much more developed in the full-grown males than in the females or young males.48
+Most of the species likewise have a low crest running along the neck; and this is much more developed in the full-grown males than in the females or young males.56

-55 Mr. N. L. Austen kept these animals alive for a considerable time; see 'Land and Water,' July, 1867, p.
+55 Mr. N. L. Austen kept these animals alive for a considerable time; see 'Land and Water,' Ju1y, 1867, p.
 9.

-Fig. 33,-Sitana minor.
+Fig. 33.-Sitana minor.
 Male, with the gular pouch expanded (from Günther's 'Reptiles of India').